Treungen

-Treungen is a village in, and the administrative centre of Nissedal municipality, Telemark county in Norway.

-Located just east of the village Tveitsund, it is a part of the urban area of the same name, which has a population of 361 as of 1 January 2009.
-The village is the sole centre of population greater than 200 in the Nissedal municipality.
+Treungen or Tveitsund is the administrative centre of Nissedal Municipality in Telemark county in Norway.
+Treungen and Tveitsund were previously separate villages, but they have grown together and now form one large urban area.
+The 1.01 km2 village has a population (2022) of 540 and a population density of 534 PD/km2.
+The village is the sole population centre that has more than 200 residents in all of Nissedal municipality.

-Treungen is surrounded by tall mountains and is situated where the river Nidelva begins at the southernmost part of Lake Nisser, Telemark's largest lake.
+Treungen is surrounded by tall mountains and is situated where the river Nidelva begins at the southernmost part of the lake Nisser, Telemark's largest lake.
 Immediately south of Treungen is the lake Tjørull, Nissedal's second-largest lake.
-Rivers in Treungen includes Fyresåna and Nisseråna, which intersects the village.
+Rivers in the Treungen area include Fyresåna and Nisseråna, which both intersect to the south of the village.

 The Old Norse name for Treungen was «Þriðjungrinn», meaning "a third part" and probably refers to an old division of the village.

-Famous people from Treungen include Jan Gunnar Solli, international footballer.

-General information
+The local hotel is a building that is characteristic of Treungen's early days as a travel interchange between road and railway.
+The hotel is built in the Jugendstil architectural style, adorned with classical columns.

+Location

-Treungen lies beside the southern end of lake Nisser, and the Telemarksveien (Norwegian National road 41) passes through the village northwards towards Vrådal and southwards towards Åmli in Aust-Agder.
+Treungen lies beside the southern end of lake Nisser, about 18 km south of the village of Kyrkjebygda and about 20 km to the northwest of the village of Felle.
+The Telemarksveien (Norwegian National Road 41) passes through the village northwards towards Vrådal and southwards towards Åmli in Agder county.
 The state highway was widened after the Treungen railway was dismantled in 1967.
 Treungen was the railway terminus.
 Telemark Bilruter runs a bus route between Arendal and Seljord, and this route replaces the abandoned rail connection to Arendal.
 Treungen is split into two by lake Nisser and in the middle of the village is Tveitsund bridge, a fine stone bridge adorned with concrete columns.
 The bridge was protected as a cultural monument in 1999.
 It is small, and traffic is controlled by lights.
-The inn is a building characteristic of Treungen's early days as a travel interchange between road and railway.
-The inn is in the Jugendstil of architecture, adorned with classical columns.

 Throughout its history, Treungen has been closely linked with the town of Arendal and Aust-Agder county because lake Nisser was a part of the Arendal waterway and had its outflow through Nidelva.
 When timber was floated downriver, Treungen was an important hub.
 The timber came here along lake Nisser before being sent on its journey to Arendal.

+Climate

+Treungen has a warm-summer humid continental climate (Köppen: Dfb), with cold winters and mild summers.